 (H) What is the application date and how is an application registered?

-(7) The county agency shall advise that the date of the application and the beginning date of benefits are dependent upon the date the signed and dated application is returned to the county agency provided all other eligibility factors are met on or before the date received.
+(5) The county agency shall advise that the date of the application and the beginning date of benefits are dependent upon the date the application containing the minimum requirements described in paragraph (G)(1) of this rule is returned to the county agency provided all other eligibility factors are met on or before the date received.

-(8) When a signed and dated application is returned by mail, the date of application shall be the date the county agency receives the application.
-When the county agency receives a signed and dated application from the social security administration, the date of application for all public assistance programs, except food assistance, shall be the date the county agency receives the application.
+(6) When an application containing the minimum requirements described in paragraph (G)(1) of this rule is returned by mail, the date of application shall be the date the county agency receives the application.
+When the county agency receives an application containing the minimum requirements described in paragraph (G)(1) of this rule from the social security administration, the date of application for all public assistance programs, except SNAP, shall be the date the county agency receives the application.
 All applications received by mail shall be date stamped the day received.

 (I) What is the role of the county agency in the completion of the application process?

-(1) The county agency shall help complete the application when assistance is required and no other family member, close friend, authorized representative, or other appropriate individual is available.
+(1) The county agency shall help complete the application when assistance is requested and no other family member, close friend, authorized representative, or other appropriate individual is available.